 Sometimes a probate can be avoided by the use various methods, including the proper implementation of a revocable trust to manage your estate upon death.
 Although the administration of a revocable (living) trust upon death is designed to avoid the court process of probating a decedent’s will, the tasks involved in the administration of a trust upon death as are similar to those involved in the probate of a will.
 We will assist your Trustee in fulfilling the terms of your trust upon your passing to assure that your wishes, as expressed in the trust, are fulfilled in a timely, lawful, and efficient manner.

 Our goal is to honor your intentions while dealing with your family and heirs in a helpful and supportive way.

 Estate and Gift Tax Planning

 An essential element of an estate plan is tax planning.
 The federal estate can be levied after a person’s death.
-The federal estate tax exemption amount for 2018 is $11.4 million for an individual and $22.8 million for a married couple with the use of election (called a “portability” election) or certain planning methods in their estate documents.
+The federal estate tax exemption amount for 2023 is $12,920,000 for an individual and $25,840,000 for a married couple with the use of election (called a “portability” election) or certain planning methods in their estate documents.
 Because of the large federal exemption amount, many couples feel that they will not have to worry about paying estate taxes.